im-Goodman/ULS/DS3_ULS/ScientificWorkflow/Result/README.md

 # Scientific Workflow

+LIGO and Montage were constructed according to the structures of the corresponding scientific workflows.

-We conducted a small-scale experiment here, comparing ULS with the main baseline, HEFT_RT.
+A small-scale experiment was conducted here, comparing ULS with the main baseline, HEFT_RT.

-We selected two scientific workflows and Radar Correlation, and randomly injected 500 workflows to obtain the results shown in the figure.
+Two scientific workflows and radar correlation were selected here, and 500 workflows were randomly injected to obtain the results shown in the figures.

 The conclusion is consistent with the paper.